Using clove essential oil for toothache and gum disease really works! Yes, I know because I use it.

 However, we are going to focus on how to use the clove oil for toothache and gum disease.
 So here are 4 different ways you can use clove oil for oral health:

 (1) One of the ways to use clove oil for toothache is topical application.
-Dip a cotton swab in the oil and rub that, gently, on the painful area.
+Dip a cotton swab in the oil (diluted) and rub that, gently, on the painful area.

 If the pain is caused by an exposed nerve this method is particularly beneficial.

 (3) Another way to use clove essential oil for toothache and gum disease is oil pulling.
 Add 2-3 drops of clove oil to 1 tbs of virgin coconut oil (this is my favorite).
 Swish your mouth with the mixture for about 20 minutes and spit out.
+This is one of the best ways to use clove oil for swollen gums.

 Make sure you don’t swallow it because it contains all the nasty bacteria that cause tooth decay and gum disease.